commons-app/commons-app-documentation/Privacy-policy.md

 ### Log Data

 We want to inform you that whenever you use our Service, in case of an error in the app we collect data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your devices’s Internet Protocol (“IP”) address, device name, operating system version, configuration of the app when utilising our Service, the time and date of your use of the Service, and other statistics.
 This Data can only be viewed on the Google Play Developer console by developers with access to this console.
-At the current moment, only two of our developers (the current and previous project maintainer) have access to this console.

 <p><strong>Cookies</strong></p>
 <p>Cookies are files with small amount of data that is commonly used an anonymous unique identifier.